The Marmot with the CollarDiary of a Philosopher

 All the same, I would like very much just once to count the hours of the Long Night.

 M.01.05.03.02 / M.015

 Now are days that are truly beautiful, days that are worthy of the Dry Moon and such as Marmots love.

 The whole population of the valley is abroad.

 A populous tribe has gathered at this moment on a dry knoll, strewn with flat stones and tufts of grass.
 The adults – I count a dozen – are sitting in a circle, occupied in judging the contests of the youth.
 Great is the excitement.
 Some groom each other’s fur, others fight.
-On occasion the fighting is organised, between pairs of champions; at other times the fray is general.
+On occasion the fights are organised, between pairs of champions; at other times the fray is general.
 Opponents evade and join with each other by turn.
 Just now they were running all in a circle, as fast as they could, one behind the other.
 Meanwhile the elders, serious onlookers of these joyful follies, shake their tails with pleasure.
-They come back to life in this youthfulness, they recall the exploits of their flowering years, and I seem even from here to hear them murmelling, in a sign of perfect contentment.
+They return to life amidst this youthfulness, they recall the exploits of their flowering years, and I seem, even from here, to hear them murmelling, in token of perfect contentment.

 They know not that our life contains a mystery, and they play.
 I, who know the mystery, play no longer.

 An idea has come to me.
 Perhaps my wife and children are still alive?